|Child's AGE (years)||2-5||6-11||12+||years|

 - Brand Names.
 Zyrtec, generic cetirizine

 - Plus Side.
-Causes less sedation than older allergy medicines, like Benadryl and chlorpheniramine.
+Causes less sedation than older allergy medicines, like Benadryl.
 It is long-acting and lasts up to 24 hours.

 - Downside.
 Doesn't control allergy symptoms as well as older allergy medicines.
 Use cetirizine mainly if drowsiness from Benadryl interferes with function.